 “Guatemala” Music, Pete Sears.
 Lyrics, Jeannette Sears.
 Music Video produced by Pete Sears and Watchfire Productions.
 Funded by Earth Island Institute, Jerry Garcia and the Rex Foundation, Tides Foundation.
 Hundreds of free videos sent around the world to human rights organisations.
 1988.
 “Watchfire” Pete Sears & Friends.
 Redwood Records, Grateful Dead Records, Relix […]

 1988.
 Nez B & DV8.
 May 9th.
 Fillmore West I was recently given this CD that I didn’t know existed.
 It’s of the wonderful Reggae singer “Nez B” (Ernesto Brown) and the band DV8 performing “One More Innocent” at the Fillmore West, in San Francisco.
-“One More Innocent” was the song I wrote with Jeannette […]
+“One More Innocent” was the song I wrote with Jeannette that […]

 1976.
 Tim Rose.
 “Unfinished Song”.
 Tiger Lily Records.
 The sessions with Tim were recorded in 1973 Los Angeles, but were not released until later.
-Tim was perhaps best known for his recordings of “If I were a Carpenter”, “Morning Dew”, and “Hey Joe” (Jimi Hendrix decided to record the song after listening to Tim’s version). […]
+Tim was perhaps best known for his recordings of “If I were a Carpenter”, “Morning Dew”, and “Hey Joe” (Jimi Hendrix decided to record the song after listening to Tim’s version).
+Producer: […]

 1974.
 Mike Hart.
 “Son, Son”.
 Produced by poet & musician Pete Brown.
 Pete Sears played bass.
 Decca Records.
 I just found this old 45 rpm lying in a drawer.
 This was a session I played on for my old friend and “Cream” lyricist Pete Brown.
 Pete was producing this record for his old 1960’s fellow […]